 1) SELECT A DOMAIN NAME AND GET IT REGISTERED.

 Domain name is a fancy term for your website address.
 My domain URL is www.justasimplehome.com.
 You’ll want to do some research before you choose a name for your blog.
-You want something that fits you, your blog, and is unique and will help you stand out in a positive way.
+You want something that fits you, what you write about, and is unique and will help you stand out in a positive way.
 Think for awhile, but don’t overthink.
 Think about a name that reflects you, and allows for some creative flexibility in the future.
-While I mostly write about home organization, my domain name is broad enough that I can write about a variety of topics.
+While I mostly write about being a mom and homeschooling, my domain name is broad enough that I can write about a variety of topics.

 Once you have decided on your name, you need to register it so it belongs to you.
 Since you are just starting out, I recommend registering your domain name where you purchase your hosting package.
 This will simplify everything for you.
 We will talk about hosting next.